rust-lang/book/second-edition/src/ch16-04-extensible-concurrency-sync-and-send.md

 Next, we’ll talk about idiomatic ways to model problems and structure solutions as your Rust programs get bigger.
-In addition, we’ll discuss how Rust’s idioms relate to those you might be familiar with from object oriented programming.
+In addition, we’ll discuss how Rust’s idioms relate to those you might be familiar with from object-oriented programming.